0xProject/0x-settler/README.md

     end
 ```

-Using the Batch functionality we can one or more transfers from either the User or the Market Maker.
-Allowing us to take either a buy token feel or a sell token fee, or both, during OTC order settlement.
+Using the Batch functionality we can do one or more transfers from either the User or the Market Maker.
+Allowing us to take either a buy token fee or a sell token fee, or both, during OTC order settlement.

 This allows us to achieve **no custody** during this flow and is an extremely gas efficient way to fill OTC orders with fees.